alteryx/flightdeck/README.md

 ## Installation

-__FlighDdeck__ is not currently available from CRAN, and is under acive development.
+__FlighDeck__ is not currently available from CRAN, and is under acive development.
 You can install a stable binary from https://alteryx.github.io/drat or the development version from github.

 ```r
 # Install stable binary...